Fogo Island Inn is 10 years old this year — here's a look at this unique corner of Newfoundland — the people, places, food and landscapes.

 Todd Saunders is the architect behind both the Fogo Island Inn and the four remote studios that make up the Fogo Island Arts residency program.
 Born in Newfoundland but based in Norway, Saunders is visiting Fogo Island this summer and will take guests at the Fogo Island Inn on architectural walks around the property.

 The Tower Studio — black, dramatic and reached by a twisting boardwalk, is but one.
-More than 100 artists-in-residence from far flung places have already come to Fogo Island to work and interact with the local landscape and people, visually sharing Newfoundland with the world.
+More than 100 artists-in-residence from far flung places have already come to Fogo Island to work and interact with the local landscape and people, visually and artistically sharing this remote corner of Newfoundland with the world.

 FOGO ISLAND FISH

-From Joe Batt's Arm to Tilting and Shoal Bay there are lovely fishing villages to explore on Fogo Island, all with salt box houses and fishing stages along the water where families once split and salted cod on outdoor flakes to dry it.
-The end of commercial fishing left many Fogo Island fishers without their traditional livelihoods, but locals can still partake in the food fishery for family consumption.
+From Joe Batt's Arm to Tilting and Shoal Bay there are lovely fishing villages to explore on Fogo Island, all with salt box houses and colourful fishing stages along the water, where many generations of fishing families split and salted cod, then laid it on outdoor flakes to dry, preserved and ready to ship to Mediterranean markets.

-And they will share their time to explain how cod has been salted her for hundreds of years.
+Ask a fisherman, and they will invite you into their small clapboard fishing stage and share their time to explain how cod has been salted here for hundreds of years.

 CELEBRATING TRADITONAL SKILLS

-Shorefast is also preserving a number of heritage homes and churches around the island, even coverting some into spaces like the Workshop for quilters, small boat builders and furniture makers.
+Shorefast is also preserving a number of heritage homes and churches around the island, and has converted some into community spaces, like the Workshop where quilters, small boat builders and furniture makers share their skills.

 The Punt Premises is home to Shorefast’s fleet of punt boats, celebrating Fogo Island's boat